Beauty From Ashes

 Shame and guilt washed over me like a tidal wave, and my heart thumped so hard in my chest I thought I would go deaf.
 I was in a spiritual, as well as an emotional battle.
 Seeds of doubt began to be planted in my mind.
 “Well, it looks like you can’t tell her now.”
 My phone rang again.
 It was my oldest sister who sounded a little upset, so I probed.

 She expressed concern about my family’s reaction to me going out with a guy of Hispanic origin.
-She expressed her fears I might not be accepted, asking me a haunting question, “Mandy, don’t you want children who will look like you?’”
+She feared I might not be accepted, because she had also dated someone from the same origin.
 Fear set in on top of intense guilt and shame, increasing my feelings of being alone.
 Could I really go through with this pregnancy?

 I felt threatened again, “There’s no way you can tell her now.”
 In a matter of hours, two of the people I needed most were eliminated from my circle of trust.
 Unknown to me, my sister was a volunteer at a Crisis Pregnancy Center in Houston where she helped counsel women and my father sat on the board of the same organization.